 Let’s face it, parents and teachers LOVE worksheets.
 We do!
 I found when I was looking for corresponding worksheets for my daughter, it was VERY time-consuming!
 I spent like 20 hours going to check out each worksheet.

 Most worksheets, I had to sign up for each website in order to download for free.
 When I tried to go through Education.com, unless I signed up for a membership (which then cost money), I could only download 5 worksheets a month for free.
 It really was a pain.

 I was also looking for multi-sensory worksheets!
 I NEEDED worksheets where my daughter could practice handwriting.
-I needed worksheets to strengthen fine motor skills (coloring or drawing letters).
-I needed worksheets to help practice the sound associated with each letter.
+Worksheets can help strengthen fine motor skills (coloring or drawing letters), and I needed worksheets to help practice the sound associated with each letter.
 I was very specific!
 But I NEEDED to be.

-In Creative Littles there are 3 worksheets for each lower case and upper case letters.
-I focus on using a multi-dimensional approach with these worksheets.
+In Creative Littles there are 4 worksheets for each lower-case and upper-case letters.
+It focuses on using a multi-dimensional approach with these worksheets.
 I don’t want to YOU spending 20 hours looking for worksheets.
 I want them already for learning!
 The best part is if your child needs more practice, you can just print off a duplicate page!

 Creative Littles is a great program for ALL kids.
 With this multi-sensory approach, your child will be set up for success.
 The best part of all is it has been done for you!!
 You won’t have to look for resources or buy this or that.
 It is ready to go for your school year!

 Plus, you can use this for siblings when they are ready for school.
 And if you have a toddler running around (because we all have) bored because they “have to do school, too”, print them off some worksheets or games and let them have fun.
 It will not hurt anything, and it will keep them busy!!